1. Home

 My electric bill is $290/mo

-Let’s be clear: Anything advertising “free” solar panels typically refers to what's known as third-party ownership, either a solar lease or power purchasing agreement (PPA).
+Anything advertising free solar panels typically refers to third-party ownership, either a solar lease or power purchasing agreement (PPA).

-With solar leases and PPAs, you do not own the solar panels, you simply pay each month to use the electricity they generate, and that fee is usually lower than what you would pay to your local utility company on your utility bills.
+With solar leases and PPAs, you do not own the solar panels.
+You simply pay each month to use the electricity they generate.
+That fee is usually designed to be lower than what you would pay to your local utility company on your utility bills.

 See how much you can save by going solar with Palmetto